aadarshp17/My-Projects/MicroCaml Compiler/project5.md

 ### Exceptions

-We've kept the same list of possible error cases and exceptions from Project 4, but have adapted the cases to meet the new requirements for `optimize` and `typecheck`:
+List of possible error cases and exceptions:

 ```ocaml
 exception TypeError of string